Article at a Glance:

 What Happens When you Mix Methadone and Alcohol?

-The big questions to consider are: What exactly are the side effects of mixing methadone and alcohol?
-And what makes this combination so dangerous?
-If you or someone you know is battling a methadone and/or alcohol addiction, help is available.
+Understanding the side effects of mixing methadone and alcohol and what makes this combination harmful can help you avoid a potentially fatal outcome.
+If you or someone you know is struggling with a methadone or alcohol addiction, help is available.

-Methadone is an opioid that’s often prescribed for pain relief.
-As a prescription painkiller, it depresses the central nervous system, which essentially alters the way the body responds to pain.
-It’s also commonly used in the detoxification phase for heroin addiction because it reduces the withdrawal symptoms.
+As a prescription opioid, methadone depresses the central nervous system, which essentially alters the way the body responds to pain.
+It’s also commonly used in the detoxification phase and replacement therapy for heroin addiction and other severe opioid addictions because it helps to avoid or reduce a patient’s opioid withdrawal symptoms.
+Its extended-release formulation helps prevent opioid abuse by avoiding the high possible with other opioid medications.

 What Are the Side Effects of Methadone and Alcohol?